-Your contributions and accrued interest are refundable if you terminate your employment without taking a pension.
+Your contributions and accrued interest are refundable if you terminate your employment without taking a pension, except for any contributions not previously refundable under a former Tier.

 When a pension is paid on your behalf, your contributions are exchanged for lifetime monthly benefits.